EpocDotFr/connectfour-master-server/api.md

 In this case the `hey` and `blow` input parameters are missing.

-If a query string parameter is misisng or invalid, it's the same output:
+If a query string parameter is missing or invalid, it's the same output:

 ```json
 {